A.J. Brown Player Prop Bets for NFL Week 10 | Tennessee vs. New Orleans 11/14/2021

 Season Stats

+- Brown has 40 catches (65 targets) and paces the Titans with 551 receiving yards (61.2 ypg) plus three touchdowns.

+- So far this season, 22.3% of the 292 passes thrown by his team have gone Brown's way.

-- Brown (six red zone targets) has been the recipient of 14.6% of his team's 41 red zone pass attempts.
+- Brown has seen the ball thrown his way six times in the red zone this season, 14.6% of his team's 41 red zone pass attempts.

-- The Titans have run 50.5% passing plays and 49.5% rushing plays this season.
-They rank fourth in the NFL in scoring.
+- The Titans have thrown the ball in 50.5% of their plays from scrimmage this year while running the ball 49.5% of the time.
+This offensive attack ranks fourth in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Brown's matchup with the Saints.